cjom/morpheuscast_xtreme/README.md

-Flycast
+MorpheusCast Xtreme
 ===========
-Flycast is a multi-platform Sega Dreamcast emulator.
+MorpheusCast Xtreme is a multi-platform Sega Dreamcast emulator.

 This fork is purposed for a faster build for low-end handheld devices like the miyoo a30 / R36s etc.